bannerImage.png

 Making use of a limited company should be considered carefully because distribution of the profits via dividends will probably give rise to taxation, and whilst transferring the properties shouldn't result in a CGT liability (subject to satisfying certain criteria), you will likely incur a SDLT charge based on their market value.

-A property letting company can't qualify typically for BADR from CGT unless the lettings in question are furnished holiday lettings.
-If you have a high level of income from other sources then it's worth taking advice on the long term benefits of running your property portfolio through a limited company, albeit this will come with an administrative burden of running a company.
+If you have a high level of income from other sources then it's worth taking advice on the long term benefits of running your property portfolio through a limited company, albeit this will come with an administrative burden of running it.

 Letting a room in your home, and furnished holiday lettings

 Rent a room relief provides an allowance to cover rents of up to £7,500 a year.
 This means you can rent out a room in your main residence for up to £144 a week and not be subject to income tax.
 The allowance is split between couples and if your income exceeds £7,500 then normal income tax rates apply.
-If you claim the allowance then deducting expenses is not applicable.
+If you claim the allowance, then deducting expenses is not applicable.

 Furnished holiday lets provide various tax benefits including: